The state of AI in your favorite photo editing apps

 Topaz Photo AI

 Topaz Labs currently sells its utilities as separate apps (which also work as plug-ins).
 That’s great if you just need to de-noise, sharpen, or enlarge your images.
 In reality, though, many photographers buy the three utilities in a bundle and then bounce between them during editing.
 But in what order?
-Is it best to enlarge an image and then remove noise and sharpen it, or do the enlarging at the end?
+Is it to enlarge an image and then remove noise and sharpen it, or do the enlarging at ?

 Topaz is currently working on a new app, Photo AI, that rolls those tools into a single interface.
 Its Autopilot feature looks for subjects, corrects noise, and applies sharpening in one place, with controls for adjusting those parameters.
 The app is currently available as a beta for owners of the Image Quality bundle with an active Photo Upgrade plan.